jen729w/johnnydecimal-2020-blog/johnny.decimal/projects.md

 1. You manage multiple totally separate projects.
 This is what I do (I'm an IT project manager/architect by day).
 Many of these projects are for the same client but they're quite distinct, different things.
 I'm going to call **type 1 contractor** (or **employee**).
 2. You have one main business, and in that business you manage multiple clients, and they may have multiple jobs each. **Type 2** is your typical **freelancer**, graphic designer, writer, photographer, or any **agency** that manages this kind of work.

-I'm still trying to fix this problem.
 I fall in to type 1 above, and my partner is a type 2.
 I just drew this on [my desk](../random/my-desk.md).

 ![](../.gitbook/assets/butchers-sketch-project-types.jpg)

-On the left we have type 1, **contractor**.
+On the left we have **type 1: contractor**.
 The stick-figures are clients, and the lines out are projects.
 That's how I tend to work.
 The top figure is me, personally.
 Actually I only have one line out and it's my `101 Personal` project.
 The bottom figure is the company I'm working for, and the lines are the many projects.

 {% hint style="info" %}
 My `101 Personal` project is published on the [example systems](example-systems.md) page.
 {% endhint %}

-On the right we have type 2, **freelancer**.
+On the right we have **type 2: freelancer**.
 There are many clients, and each of them only has a job or two.

 ---

 # Adding projects to the system

 I've thought about this for a few years, and have been using the system I'll describe here since 2018.
-So far it's working well for me.
+So far it's working well for me. **I would love to hear from you if you're a type 2 – it is less tested for that type of use.**

 ## Goals